Numigi/odoo-project-addons/project_outsourcing_timesheet_automation/README.rst

     - Subcontracting - Automate Time Entries (checkbox).
     - Employee for Time Entries (required if first field is checked).
   This employee is used to create the timesheet.
+* The module allows to manage Subcontracting Automation Datas from the parent company for all associated contacts.
 * The module adds new field in task status (**Create Subcontractors Time Entries**).
 * When the task passes to a status in which the box **Create Subcontractors Time Entries** is checked, the system verifies following conditions to create time entries automatically: